ljzology/DH2KAN/README.md

-# LightHGNN
+# DH2KAN
-This repository contains the source code for the paper "HGNN2KAN: Distilling hypergraph neural networks into KAN for efficient inference" published in The 14th CCF International Conference on Natural Language Processing and Chinese Computing by Junzheng Li.
+This repository contains the source code for the paper "DH2KAN: Distilling Knowledge from Hypergraph Neural NetWork to KAN for Efficient Inference.".

 ![framework](doc/framework.jpg)